+7.13.3 Collaboration scenarios

+This solution is applicable to all collaboration scenarios requiring access to Media Application Service Energy metrics.

-7.13.2.2 Architecture mapping
+7.13.4 Architecture mapping

 Figure 7.13.2.2-1 illustrates how the approach could be instantiated within the instantiation of the reference architecture for collection and exposure of energy-related information in the Media Delivery System described in clause 7.6.2.4.
 In addition, the Data Collection AF defined in TS 26.531 [21] is optionally instantiated in the Media AF in a generalisation of the instantiation in clause 4.7 of TS 26.501 [23].